Photo of Crystal Eney

 About Me:

 I think some of my earliest words were likely "Go Huskies" as my Dad was a returning student to UW after retiring from a 20 year Navy career.
 I followed in his footsteps and became a proud, second generation Husky.
 I graduated from the University of Washington with a double degree in history and psychology and a minor in music (or one might say minor in Marching Band).
 I thoroughly enjoyed my time here at the UW as a student, so I liked the idea of becoming a full time employee after graduation.
 I floated around as a substitute advisor/program assistant in both General Undergraduate Advising and Student Athlete Academic Services for about a year before leaving on a three month solo adventure through Australia.
 I needed an extended vacation after 5 years of college and traveling was the perfect outlet.
 I met some amazing people and saw several beautiful sunsets, it was the trip of a lifetime.
 I returned to the States with renewed energy and enthusiasm.
-As a student, I served as a tour guide, orientation leader, and FIG leader, and I am very pleased to be back in the student service sector once again.
-In my spare time, you can often find me hacking up a golf course, sailing, hiking, reading, playing touch rugby, traveling, or toying with some of the musical instruments that are least likely to annoy my neighbors..
-During my time as an academic advisor with CSE, I have developed an interest in encouraging more women to pursue the field of Computer Science & Engineering.
-I co-led CSE 190e during it's first two years, a seminar designed to show women the breadth and depth of careers in CSE.
-The seminar serves as a place for women to meet others who share their same interests.
+As a student, I served as a tour guide, orientation leader, and FIG leader, and I am very pleased to have ended up back in the student service sector.
+In my spare time, you can often find me spending time with my family, camping, hiking, bicycling, sailing, hiking, or volunteering at my son's elementary school.
+Istarted my career in the Allen School as an adviser, and in my early years I developed an interest in encouraging more women to pursue the field of Computer Science & Engineering.
+I co-led a a seminar designed to show women the breadth and depth of careers in CSE.
+The seminar served as a place for women to meet others who share their same interests.
 In June 2005, my co-instructor (and the co-creator of the seminar), Crystal Hoyer and I presented a paper on our experiences at the American Society of Engineering Education Exposition in Portland, Oregon.

 • Eney, C., Hoyer, C., Making a Difference on $10 a day - Creating a 'Women in CSE' Seminar Linked to CS1, Proceedings, 2005 ASEE Annual Conference and Exposition.